8 Tips to Improve Your Smartphone’s Battery Life

 Smartphones have come a long way in terms of design, camera, or even processing power.
-However, we have not seen much breakthroughs as and when it comes to battery technology.
+However, we have not seen much breakthroughs when it comes to battery technology.

 That said, here we have listed out some lesser known tricks that will help you get the most out of your smartphone battery: